University of Toronto Mississauga: Theatre

-The Multimedia Studio Theatre (MiST) is a modern, flexible theatre space used as a venue for drama lectures, performances by touring companies, independent student productions, Theatre Erindale's annual Beck Festival of student-directed performances, and the UTM Drama Club's annual production.
+The Multimedia Studio Theatre (MiST) is a modern, flexible theatre space used as a venue for drama lectures, performances by touring companies, independent student productions, Theatre Erindale's annual Beck Festival of student-directed performances, and the drama club's annual production.
 The Blackwood Gallery on campus has used MiST on several occasions for receptions, conferences, and art exhibits.
 The theatre is contained in the CCT building and designed by Saucier + Perrotte Architectes.

 The Blackwood

 The Blackwood is an art centre at the Mississauga campus which operates two main campus art exhibits: the Blackwood Gallery located in the Kaneff Centre/Innovation Complex, and the E-Gallery in the Communication, Culture and Technology Building.
-The Blackwood collects, maintains, preserves, and exhibits over 450 works of UTM's permanent collection, and exhibits student work from the Art & Art History Program at Sheridan College and the University of Toronto.
+The Blackwood collects, maintains, preserves, and exhibits over 450 works of the University of Toronto Mississauga's permanent collection, and exhibits student work from the Art & Art History Program at Sheridan College and the University of Toronto.
 It also maintains numerous light box art exhibits around the campus.
 Mississauga's first public art gallery was established on campus in 1969 as the Erindale College Art Gallery.
-It was renamed in 1992 as The Blackwood Gallery in honour of Canadian artist David Blackwood who was artist-in-residence at UTM from 1967 to 1973.
+It was renamed in 1992 as The Blackwood Gallery in honour of Canadian artist David Blackwood who was artist-in-residence at Erindale College from 1967 to 1973.